Resistor52/terraform-cloud-workstation/README-template.md

 NOTICE: First Boot Setup Has Completed
 ```

-After that point it is ready for an RDP Connection.
+After that point it is ready for an Remote Desktop (RDP) Connection.
+Use an RDP client,
+such as Microsoft Terminal Services Client (MSTSC) to RDP to the IP address that is output
+by the Terraform script.

 **DON'T FORGET TO CHANGE THE RDP PASSWORD AFTER LOGON**